lhug/advent-of-code/README.md

 the checks SHOULD have failed.
 Also, I had no idea how to test this, so I feel very bad :D Christmas miracle, maybe? :)

+Nope. turns out, I was just REALLY lucky:
+A single line contains nothing but two stars next to one another, meaning that is a horizontal line.
+It is the line on index 92, which has this lucky configuration.
+So: I win, I had the right idea, but DAMN that was a lucky coincidence :D

 ## 2024, Day 14, phase one

 Silly, silly stuff.
 Off by ones repeatedly, forgetting that